 Free Informational Seminars

 Want to know more about weight loss surgery and the types of bariatric procedures available?
-Check out one of Dr. Parrish’s complimentary informational seminars.
+Check out one of Dr. Parrish’s complimentary informational bariatric surgery seminars.
 These educational meetings can help you prepare for your operation and give you a chance to ask any questions.

 Financing, Insurance, and Forms

 To make your experience as convenient as possible, we offer patient registration forms online, so you can view, download, print, and fill out these papers before your visit to expedite the process.
-Additionally, financing options and insurance information is provided to help you make the best financial and health decisions for your needs and goals.
+Additionally, weight loss surgery financing options and insurance information is provided to help you make the best financial and health decisions for your needs and goals.

 Choosing a Procedure

 While certain criteria need to be met for a person to qualify as a candidate for surgical weight loss treatment, there are several bariatric surgery options available for patients who are eligible for these procedures.
-The indication for any surgical bariatric procedure is a BMI (body mass index) over 40 or a BMI over 30 with a comorbidity (a medical condition that is related to obesity).
+The indication for any surgical bariatric procedure in most cases is a BMI (body mass index) over 35 or a BMI over 30 with a comorbidity (a medical condition that is related to obesity).
 Our practice offers many of the most advanced and effective treatments available.
 The primary objective of weight loss surgery is to help patients successfully lose weight and improve their health.
 Patients who have a BMI of at least 30 and suffer from a comorbidity may be good candidates for a procedure such as LAP-BAND® Adjustable Gastric Banding.
 Those with a more severe degree of obesity may be better-suited to a procedure such as gastric sleeve or gastric bypass surgery.
 For individuals who are moderately overweight and just need some weight loss assistance, a non-surgical option like the ORBERA™ Intragastric Balloon may be an ideal treatment.
 ORBERA™ is FDA-approved only for patients with a BMI between 30 and 40.
 It is important to note that many insurance policies require patients to have a BMI of more than 35, and may have additional requirements, before they provide benefits.
 Fortunately, in addition to accepting a variety of insurance plans, our practice accepts a number of other convenient payment options, including weight loss surgery financing arrangements.

 Schedule a Consultation